What Causes SIBO

 Diseases eg. Diabetes, Hypothyroid, Parkinsons Disease, Scleroderma, Ehlers Danlos

 Pharmaceutical use.
-Eg. antibiotics, opiates
+Eg. Proton pump inhibitors, opiates

 Lifestyle factors.
 Eg. Stress, poor sleep, poor eating habits